mcombeau/ft_transcendance/notes.md

 - passwords:

   - hide password as they are typed
-  - limit number of password retries on join/accept invite
+  - limit number of passwgrd retries on join/accept invite
   - prettify password settings

 - change police chat